acr-lfr/generate-it/docs/_pages/cli.md

   --very-verbose                      Outputs very verbose logging -y, --yes                           Assumes yes to any questions prompted by the tool.
 If marked yes we assume you know what you are doing and know the nodegenDir will be rewritten
-  -h, --help                          display help for command
+  -h, --help                          display help for command --render-only-ext <extension>       Defines which extension should be processed.
+If none is informed all files will be processed
+  --dont-prettify                     Defines if should ignore prettier after generate the source.
 ```

 To inject many variables into a template just add many -$: